 Mid-century modern design enjoyed a resurgence in popularity thanks to the success of AMC’s Mad Men, but those who frequent Palm Springs have long appreciated the sleek style.
-The city is full of mid-century homes and commercial buildings designed by notable architects, including Richard Neutra, Donald Wexler, and John Lautner.
-Visitors can take guided tours or pick up a tour map at the Palm Springs Visitor Center and explore on their own and then shop for period furniture and home décor around town.
+The city is full of mid-century homes and commercial buildings designed by notable architects, including Richard Neutra, Donald Wexler and John Lautner.
+You can take guided tours or pick up a tour map at the Palm Springs Visitor Center and explore on your own and then shop for period furniture and home decor around town.
 Those who crave the full experience can visit during Modernism Week, an annual celebration of this specific era’s aesthetic.

-When your summers can easily be in the 100s (low 30s to low 40s Celsius), there’s nothing better than diving into a cool pool.
-Hotels including Ace Hotel & Swim Club, Hard Rock Hotel Palm Springs, and The Saguaro offer day passes to use their facilities, with free access for hotel guests.
+When your summers can easily flirt with dry desert temperatures of 110F (43C) or more, there’s nothing better than diving into a cool pool.
+Hotels including Ace Hotel & Swim Club, Hard Rock Hotel Palm Springs and the Saguaro offer day passes to use their facilities, with free access for hotel guests.
 DJs and a vivacious atmosphere cater to a youthful crowd.
-For a more relaxing environment, try the Desert Hot Springs Spa Hotel, where a day pass is $8 on the weekends and includes admission to multiple pools, a sauna, and showers.
-Or you can hit up the Palm Springs Swim Center, where it’s just $5 for non-residents and $3 for children ages four to 12.
+For a more relaxing environment, try the Desert Hot Springs Spa Hotel, where a day pass is $10 (£7.70) on the weekends and includes admission to multiple pools, a sauna and showers.
+Or you can hit up the Palm Springs Swim Center, where it’s $15 (£11.50) for non-residents and $3 (£2.30) for children ages 4 to 12.

 Palm Springs owes much of its glamour to the film industry in the early days of Hollywood.
-The story goes that film stars who used to sign exclusive contracts with various studios were required to always be within two and a half hours from Los Angeles.
-Palm Springs was within those parameters, and therefore, it became something of a desert oasis for movie stars looking to get away from it all.
-Various tours offer a glimpse at the homes of the rich and famous, from the former abode of Frank Sinatra to a residence currently owned by Leonardo DiCaprio.
-Additionally, movie history can be found in storied locations such as The Ingleside Inn and its accompanying Rat Pack favorite restaurant, Melvyn’s.
+The story goes that film stars who used to sign exclusive contracts with various studios were required to always be within two and a half hours of Los Angeles.
+Palm Springs was within those parameters, and so it became something of a desert oasis for movie stars looking to get away from it all.
+Various tours offer a glimpse of the homes of the rich and famous, from the former residence of Frank Sinatra to a place currently owned by Leonardo DiCaprio.
+Additionally, movie history can be found in storied locations such as the Ingleside Inn and its accompanying Rat Pack favorite restaurant, Melvyn’s.

 For something completely different, but no less historically significant, check out the Palm Springs Air Museum.
 The museum boasts 59 planes dating back to WWII and beyond, as well as numerous other artifacts spread out over their large facility.

 Though more traditional hotels are an option, Palm Springs has some of the coolest boutique hotels in the state.
 The Saguaro is a relatively affordable spot with bright colors everywhere and raging pool parties.
-Korakia is a Moroccan-inspired hotel with just 29 rooms; guests can partake in outdoor massages, sip some Moroccan tea, and wander the serene candlelit grounds by night.
-The Willows is a historic home that has been restored and turned into a gorgeous hotel with just eight rooms.
+Korakia is a Moroccan-inspired hotel with just 28 rooms; guests can partake in outdoor massages, sip some Moroccan tea and wander the serene candlelit grounds by night.
+The Willows is a historic home that has been restored and turned into a gorgeous hotel with just 17 rooms.
 There’s also Sparrows Lodge, a charming, rustic-chic property for adults only.

-Visitors will find some truly breathtaking hikes in Palm Springs, especially in the winter when the average daytime temperatures are in the mid-60s (18°C).
-The Palm Springs Indian Canyons is one of the most popular areas to hike due to the beauty of the terrain.
+You will find some truly breathtaking hikes in Palm Springs, especially in the winter when the average daytime temperatures are in the mid-60s (18C).
+The Palm Springs Indian Canyon is one of the most popular areas to hike due to the beauty of the terrain.
 The lush Palm Canyon is full of native plants, and you can stop by the Trading Post for sundries and to see Native American artifacts.
-Tahquitz Canyon is beautiful too, and it features a 60-foot (18.3-meter) waterfall.
+Tahquitz Canyon is beautiful, too, and it features a 60ft (18m) waterfall.

-Many vacationers to Palm Springs come to enjoy the desert air and unwind.
+Many vacationers to Palm Springs come simply to enjoy the desert air and unwind.
 Palm Springs Yacht Club, located in Parker Palm Springs, offers luxury with a playful sense of humor.
 It is, after all, in the desert – definitely not on a yacht.
-The day spa at The Spring is open to hotel guests, as well as the public.
+The day spa at the Spring is open to hotel guests, as well as the public.
 Those who book a treatment may hang out at the resort’s three pools for two hours, either before or following their appointment.
 Two Bunch Palms is a resort built around hot mineral springs and boasts an extensive spa menu that emphasizes wellness for both the mind and body.